 The Secretary of State for Health has said that he needs to be clear about any "unintended consequences" that might arise from including all cases of moderate harm and worse in the remit of the Duty of Candour.
-There are two possible "unintended consequences" that have been suggested:
+There are two possible "unintended consequences" that have been suggested.
+These are discussed below:

-- It has been suggested that organisations might not be able to cope with the extra work involved in communicating with patients' incidents which cause them harm / that it would cause unnecessary bureaucracy - Some people are worried that the increased disclosure of mistakes which cause harm will lead to more litigation and cost the NHS money.
-It is argued, therefore, that it is in the public interest to continue to tolerate the cover up of such mistakes.
+1. It has been suggested that organisations might not be able to cope with the extra work involved in communicating with patients' incidents which cause them harm / that it would cause unnecessary "bureaucracy"

-These arguments lack credibility not only on moral and ethical grounds, but for practical reasons.
-The vast majority of NHS organisations are already disclosing all cases of suspected 'moderate harm'.
-This is the threshold used in the Being Open guidance, and also the contractual Duty of Candour.
-This has not led to any capacity problems.
-This has been confirmed by medical directors of trusts we have spoken to including Dr Umesh Prabhu, widely respected medical director of the Wrightington, Wigan & Leigh NHS Foundation Trust.
+Not only is it disappointing that being open about harm caused to patients can be seen as 'bureaucracy', but this argument lacks credibility.
+The vast majority of healthcare organisations are already disclosing all cases of suspected 'moderate harm'.
+Not only is this the obvious right thing to do - this is the threshold used in the Being Open guidance, and also the NHS contractual Duty of Candour.
+We have asked for, but not been provided with, any evidence that this has led to any capacity problems.
+Good healthcare organisations do this as a matter of course and also keeping a record of the incident.
+This has been confirmed by senior widely respected figures in healthcare we have spoken to including Professor Tricia Hart, chief executive of South Tees Hospitals NHS Foundation Trust; Dr Umesh Prabhu, medical director of the Wrightington, Wigan & Leigh NHS Foundation Trust.
 We are not aware of any evidence to suggest that there is very widespread failure to comply with this guidance.
-It is a question of dealing with the relatively small number of organisations and incidents where this does not happen, and it is important that the Duty of Candour ends this appalling practice.
-Sending a message that cover-ups of serious harm incidents short of the severe harm or fatal definitions would escape any regulatory action would lead to more, not less cover-ups.
-For the reasons explained above, restricting the Duty of Candour to fatal and severe harm cases would cause more work and bureaucracy, not less, than continuing with the well-established principle that details of all significant harm incidents must be disclosed.
+It is a question of dealing with the relatively small number of organisations and incidents where this does not happen, and it is important that the Duty of Candour ends this appalling practice where it does exist.
+Sending a message that cover-ups of significant harm incidents thought to fall short of the "severe harm" or fatal definitions would escape any regulatory action would lead to more, not less cover-ups.
+For the reasons explained above, restricting the Duty of Candour to fatal and severe harm cases would cause more work and bureaucracy, not less, than continuing with the well-established principle that details of all significant harm incidents ('moderate harm' and worse) must be disclosed.